 - Profit per year= $25,920 (Operating year round)

-As you can see the profit margins on ice cream are insanely high.
+As you can see, the ice cream business profit margins are insanely high.
 The next step in this process is up to you.
 Make the move into making more money and becoming a better business.
 If you would like more information on machines and how they can help your business watch the following video.

 If you have more questions you can call us at